0xd0ni/tvs-submissions/README.md

 ## Getting Started

-The existing repository system is composed of various modules, each represented by a dedicated folder.
+The existing repository is composed of various modules, each represented by a dedicated folder.
 Within this structure, the prominent folders consist of the following:

 [presentation](../main/presentation) serving as the home for presentation slides pertaining to the research paper titled ["On the Predictability of Random Tests for Object-Oriented Software"](../main/presentation/docs/On_the_Predictability_of_Random_Tests_fo.pdf).